 - Broadsides, 16th-20th century: an exhibition ...
 (Glasgow, 1971).

-- Use the Scottish Chapbooks Search: it records chapbooks published in Scotland with full details of their contents.
-The first phase, supported by funds from the British Academy, covers some 1,800 chapbooks held by University of Glasgow Library.
-Holdings of other repositories (including those of the National Libary of Scotland) are being added when possible.
+- Use the Scottish chapbooks database hosted on Enlighten: it records chapbooks published in Scotland with full details of their contents, including some 1,800 chapbooks held by University of Glasgow Library and details of chapbooks held by other libraries such as the National Library of Scotland and the University of Stirling).
 About 420 records are of items from the Murray collection.

 - See also the Glasgow Broadside Ballads website, based upon holdings from the Murray collection.